Metrics for Graph Comparison: A Practitioner's Guide: Methods

 How do these distances \textit{on a graph} help us compute distances \textit{between graphs}?
 Let us denote by $\delta:V\times V\rightarrow \mathbb{R}$ a generic distance on a graph.
-We need assume very little about this function, besides it being real-valued; in particular, it need not be symmetric, and we can even allow $\delta(v,v) \neq 0$.\footnote{When we say ``distance'' we implicitly assume that smaller values imply greater similarity; however, we can also carry out this approach with a similarity score, in which larger values imply greater similarity.} Recalling that our vertices $v\in V=\{1,\ldots,n\}$ are labelled with natural numbers, we can then construct a matrix of pairwise distances $\bM$ via $M_{i,j} \eqdef \delta(i,j)$.
+We need assume very little about this function, besides it being real-valued; in particular, it need not be symmetric, and we can even allow $\delta(v,v) \neq 0$.\footnote{When we say ``distance'' we implicitly assume that smaller values imply greater similarity; however, we can also carry out this approach with a similarity score, in which larger values imply greater similarity.} Recalling that the vertices $v\in V=\{1,\ldots,n\}$ are labelled with natural numbers, we can then construct a matrix of pairwise distances $\bM$ via $M_{i,j} \eqdef \delta(i,j)$.
 The idea behind what we refer to as \textbf{matrix distances} is that this matrix $\bM$ carries important structural information about the graph.

-Suppose that, for our given distance $\delta(\cdot,\cdot)$ graphs $G$ and $G'$ have corresponding matrices $\bM$ and $\bM'$.
-We can then compare $G$ and $G'$ via
+Consider two graphs $G= (V,E)$ and $G'=(V,E')$ defined on the same vertex set.
+Given a graph distance $\delta(\cdot,\cdot)$, let $\bM$ and $\bM'$ be the matrices of pairwise distances between vertices in the graph $G$ and $G'$ respectively.
+We define the distance $d$ induced by $\delta$ between $G$ and $G'$ as follows,

 where $\|\cdot\|$ is a norm we are free to choose.\footnote{We could use metrics, or even similarity functions here, although that may cause the function $d$ to lose some desirable properties.}